amtzespinosa/python-hacking-tools/README.md

 The key is hardcoded in the script.
 Not safe at all but it's a good PoC of how to make secure comms.

 > **Note:** To use it from outside your LAN you'll have to make some modifications.
-These scripts have been tested within the same virtual
+These scripts have been tested within the same virtual machine!
-> machine!

 #### Use:

-To use them, just run the script.
+To use them, just run the scripts.
 They will be further improved to be able to choose the IP of the server room to connect to when running the script.